-If proceed indication is not displayed for intended movement at home signals, member of crew will telephone signalman Hallett Interlocking, who will inform crew member to wait for route to clear permitting proceed indication; or if unable to cause appropriate signal to display proceed indication for open route, instruct crew member to go to "ANN ARBOR" emergency control box, located in Southeast angle of crossing, and follow instructions posted therein; which procedure also applies in event of inability to communicate with signalman.
+If proceed indication is not displayed for intended movement at home signals, member of crew will telephone signalman Hallett Interlocking, who will inform crew member to wait for route to clear permitting proceed indication; or if unable to cause appropriate signal to display proceed indication for open route, instruct crew member to go to "ANN ARBOR" emergency control box, located in Southeast angle of crossing, and follow instructions posted therein; which procedure also applies in event of inability to communicate with signal-

 Movements to and from Toledo on Cherry Street main will be via short section (approximately 15 feet) of Toledo Terminal main track just East of Manhattan Boulevard.
-East and West segments of Cherry Street main are connected into Toledo Terminal track with manually operated switches; the normal position of these switches: Set and locked for movement on Toledo Terminal track, The short section of Toledo Terminal main track jointly used by Toledo Terminal and Ann Arbor is within yard limits and provisions of Rule 93 apply to movements thereupon.
+East and West segments of Cherry Street main are connected into Toledo Terminal track with manually operated switches.
+These switches have no normal position and may be left as last used.
+The short section of Toledo Terminal main track jointly used by Toledo Terminal and Ann Arbor is within yard limits and provisions of Rule 93 apply to movements thereon.